We recognise the strong link between attainment and attendance and the important role parents play in ensuring that attendance is as high as possible.

 Parents and carers must telephone the school or send an email to the school office on the first day of their child's absence and every day thereafter.
 Parents must record their child's name, class, the reason for absence and the expected date of return.
 The school office staff will transfer this information each day to the class registers.

-We do not encourage you taking your child our of school during term time.
+We do not encourage you to take your child out of school during term time.
 This will only be authorised if circumstances are exceptional.
 To request a Leave of Absence during term time please complete the form below and return it to the school.